Tengio/tengio.com/content/blog/stereo-vision-automated-background-blur.md

 +++
 id = "0008"
 date = "2016-10-08T14:30:00+00:00"
-title = "Stereo vision : Automated background blur" description = "Ever since I heard that the new iPhone was to have two cameras, I've been excited at all the possibilities of having a widely used device with easy to use depth sensing capabilities." author = "shreyas" tags = [ "Image Processing", "Stereoscopy", "OpenCV" ]
+title = "Stereo vision: Automated background blur" description = "Ever since I heard that the new iPhone was to have two cameras, I've been excited at all the possibilities of having a widely used device with easy to use depth sensing capabilities." author = "shreyas" tags = [ "Image Processing", "Stereoscopy", "OpenCV" ]